whitecat751/simple_note/README.md

 # simple_note
-Notebook witj memory usig Redis and flask
+Notebook with memory using Redis and flask